NanMinuk/NanMinuk/README.md

 ## Minuk Kim
 Building AI systems at the intersection of LLMs and Graphs.
+- 2019–2024: B.S. in Computer Science, University of Seoul
+- 2024–Present: M.S. in Computer Science, University of Seoul
+##
 <!--
 **NanMinuk/NanMinuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.